 Earth is the third planet in the Solar System.
 And do you know what is the natural satellite of the Earth?
 It is the Moon.
-This is a very basic information that kids in grade 6 get to learn in their Geography lessons.
-Hence, this article can act as quick revision notes for them.
-And we, as grown ups too can understand this to gain some more valuable insight.
+This is a very basic General Knowledge information for class 6 students.
+Hence, this article can act as quick notes for them.
+And we, as grown ups too can understand this to gain some more insight.

 Basic Facts About The Moon

 - We know that the Moon is the only natural satellite of the Earth orbiting around it, but is also the fifth largest natural satellite in the Entire Solar System.

 - Size: The Earth is about 80 times more in volume than the Moon, whose radius is around 1737.1 kilometres.
 Its diameter is only one-quarter to that of the Earth.

 - It is around 3,84,400 km away from us.